Plumeria Care Regimen

 What we suggest: Promix BX Mycorrhizae or similar soil mix (especially to start the season or a mixture of 1/3 Canadian Sphagnum Peat Moss, 1/3 coir, and 1/3 Perlite - horticultural grade.) or a similar soil mix.

 How: The goal is to provide new soil to add back washed away nutrients to the roots.
-Gently shake of as much of the old soil as possible and fill in with fresh soil.
+Gently shake off as much of the old soil as possible and fill in with fresh soil.
 Water in well and add more soil as needed.
-For repotting we add decomposed natural mulch, 1”-2” in bottom and 1”-2” on top of pots depending on the pot size.
+For repotting we add decomposed natural mulch, 1”-2” in the bottom and 1”-2” on top of pots depending on the pot size.
 This adds some organic matter as it decomposes and helps keep the weeds out and moisture in.

 Why: Fresh soil provides aeration, retains moisture, and adds back nutrients that were washed out.
-Over the course of time, the organic materials that the soil mix is made will break down and decompose to the point where you will lose the drainage and aeration properties that are inherent in container medias.
+Over time, the organic materials that the soil mix is made will break down and decompose to the point where you will lose the drainage and aeration properties that are inherent in container media.
 When that happens, discard the old soil to the compost pile or the garden and refill the container with fresh soil mix.

 Mulching - in-ground plants – use a decomposed mulch to add nutrients and organic matter as the mulch decomposes.
 The mulch on the top also helps keep weeds down and helps retain moisture.
 In the ground, cover the ground with natural mulch partially decomposed up to 12” deep each year.
 If you use fresh mulch, the decomposition will rob your plants of nitrogen.

 Watering – Always water well for the next two or three days.